The Fukushima tsunami 10 years later: A correspondent recounts the day that changed Japan

 “Unless we go up to the hills, you cannot see the sea,” he said.

 Ishinomaki had also gotten smaller.
 Some 3,200 of its 160,000 people died in the tsunami.
 In the aftermath, 10,000 left and never returned.
-Another 418 people are still technically categorized as missing.
+An additional 418 people are still technically categorized as missing.
 Even 10 years later, one day every month, firefighters and police officers fan out across the area looking for bodies.

 On the morning of March 12, 2011, Ohtsu had walked to the edge of his snowy hilltop, with a view overlooking the city, and taken a photograph of the destruction: houses smeared into pulp, cars tossed here and there, a ghastly morning-after smoke rising from the scene.

 The view now is dramatically different.
 He sees rebuilt fish-processing facilities.
 He sees the memorial park, its grass brown in the winter.
 And he sees the wall.
-Ohtsu said he had no regret in staying.
+Ohtsu said he has no regret in staying.
 The town is livable again.
 It’s not the same city, but it’s his city.

 He came to the last slide.